-(3) Newly issued and amended standards and interpretations yet to be endorsed by the FSC For IFRSs issued by IASB but not yet endorsed by the FSC, the impact on the Company are as follows:
+(3) Newly issued and amended standards and interpretations yet to be endorsed by the FSC

+For IFRSs issued by IASB but not yet endorsed by the FSC, the impact on the Company are as follows:

-New or amended standards Main amendments to the content The effective date of issuance by IASB Amendments to IAS 1 "Classify 2023.1.1 Liabilities as Current or Non-current" enhance the consistency of the application of the standard, in order to assist companies in determining whether debts or other liabilities with uncertain liquidation dates should be classified as current (or those that might expire within one year) or non-current on the balance sheet.
-The amendments also clarify the classification requirements for debts that may be repaid through convert into equity.
-Amendments to IAS 37 "Onerous Contracts - Cost of Fulfilling a Contract" The amendments stated that the cost 2022.1.1
+New or amended standards Main amendments to the content The effective date of issuance by IASB Amendments to IAS 1 "Classify Liabilities as Current or Non-current" The amendments are intended to enhance the consistency of the application of the standard, in order to assist companies in determining whether debts or other liabilities with uncertain liquidation dates should be classified as current (or those that might expire within one year) or non- current on the balance sheet.
+January 1, 2023 The amendments also clarify the classification requirements for debts that may be repaid through convert into equity.